PeterDrake/drakepedia/data_structures/references.md

 You can also write `equals` methods for your own classes.
 ## Null
-The keyword `null` is a reference to nothing.
+The literal value `null` is a reference to nothing.
 If you
 ```java
 String s = null;
 ```
-Then `s` doesn't refer to anything.
+then `s` doesn't refer to anything.
 I draw this as a line connected to a dot rather than to an arrowhead:

 ![s contains a reference to nothing](null.svg)